Table of Contents [expand]

-Postgres uses a mechanism called MVCC to track changes in your database.
+Postgres uses a mechanism called Multi Version Concurrency Control (MVCC) to track changes in your database.
 As a side effect, some rows become “dead” and are no longer visible to any running transaction.
-Dead rows are generated not just by DELETE
+DELETE operations, UPDATE operations, and transactions that you must roll back all generate dead rows.

-Your database needs periodic maintenance to clean out these dead rows.
-It’s essentially a form of garbage collection.
-Typically, this maintenance happens automatically, but it can be useful to understand the details and tune the maintenance settings as needed.
+“Bloat” is the dead rows that take up space on disk.
+Your database needs periodic maintenance to clean out these dead rows and reduce bloat.
+This maintenance is essentially a form of garbage collection.
+Typically, this maintenance happens automatically, but you can understand the details and tune the maintenance settings as needed.

 Vacuuming a Database

-process automatically in the background as a maintenance task, periodically trying to clean out old data where necessary.
-This process performs its maintenance based on a set of configuration parameters.
+VACUUM is the built-in mechanism for managing dead tuples cleanup.
+You can run VACUUM as a regular command, but Postgres also runs the VACUUM process automatically in the background as a maintenance task, periodically cleaning out old data.
+The autovacuum process performs its maintenance based on a set of configuration parameters.

-The default Heroku configuration is enough for many applications, but in some situations, you need to make some changes or occasionally take manual action.
+The default Heroku autovacuum configuration is enough for many apps, but in some situations, you must make some changes or occasionally take manual action.

 Determining Bloat